plainionist/Plainion.GraphViz/docs/HowTos/Visualize code dependencies.md

 You can use the following options to customize the structure of the graph:

 - SystemPackaging.UsedTypesOnly: Types not used by any other type are excluded from the graph
+- Package.AutoClusters: Specifies that clusters should be generated automatically according to the given rule.
+  Manually defined clusters will be ignored if this attribute is set.
+Allowed values:
+  - "namespace": a cluster will be created for each namespace, containing all types of that namespace
+  - "assembly": a cluster will be created for each assembly, containing all types of that assembly
+  - "rootNamespace+n" (n=number): a cluster will be created for each namespace starting with the root namespace (the assembly name) followed by the number of sub namespaces specified, containing all types of this namespace and all sub namespaces

 ## Generating the graph